 In any case, Adobe has assigned this a “Priority 1” severity rating for Windows and Macintosh computers, which means you should fix it within 72 hours.
 If you use Flash, I recommend you apply the update as soon as possible.

 Adobe has released new versions of Flash Player (18.104.22.168 for Windows and Mac) to fix these issues.
 If you allow Adobe Flash in your network, you should download and install the new versions immediately.
 If you’ve enabled Flash Player’s recent “silent update” option, you will receive this update automatically.

 For All WatchGuard Users:

-Adobe has released patches correcting these issues.
+Adobe has released updates to fix these Flash vulnerabilities.